KaiChuuu/Halo-3-Favourites/README.md

 I created this website to learn and actually experience using html.

-I was able to understand the layout of a html structure.
+I was able to understand the layout and tools used in html.

 ## Overview of tools used from html